 I am thrilled with how the peel & stick wallpaper turned out on the desk.
 It gives it a finished look and the color ties in his great with his blue bed frame.
 Scroll down for steps to covering a furniture edge with wallpaper!

 Step 1: Measure the length and width of the furniture you want to cover with wallpaper.
 We measured 3 rectangles for this desk: front, left, and right sides.

 If you are covering the top and/or bottom edge of furniture, include extra material in your measurement so the wallpaper folds over the edges.

 Step 2: Flip over the peel & stick wallpaper and mark where you want to cut using a pencil and straight edge.

 Step 3: With a ruler and an x-acto knife or box cutter, carefully cut the paper where marked in pencil.

 Step 4: Repeat for each strip of paper you need.
 We cut 3 rectangles to cover the front & sides of the desk.

 Because the blue color was important to the design, I was intentional in us cutting from the part of the wallpaper that would show a blue wood grain.

 Step 5: Starting at the top, cover the furniture piece in wallpaper after removing the paper off the back.
 Gently smooth out big air bubbles.

 Step 6: For a smoother finish try a hair dryer (low heat setting) to heat the surface then rub out air bubbles.

 Step 7: Repeat steps 5 & 6 for remaining wallpaper panels.
-We covered the desk sides first, and the front of the desk last.
+We covered the desk sides with contact paper first, and the front of the desk last.

 Applying faux wood contact paper to furniture is an easy way to improve the look to less than perfect furniture for a fraction of the price to replacing.